EmoSpace: Immersive Affective Image Generation Guided by Fine-Grained Emotion Prototypes: Method

 \subsection{Problem Formulation}

-Given the limitations of existing categorical and dimensional emotion models revealed in our preliminary study, we formulate the problem of immersive affective content generation as follows:

-\textbf{Problem Statement.} Let $\mathcal{I}$ denote the space of natural images and $\mathcal{E}$ represent a rich emotion space that captures fine-grained, subjective emotional expressions beyond traditional categorical or dimensional constraints.
-Our goal is to learn a mapping $G: \mathcal{T} \times \mathcal{E} \rightarrow \mathcal{I}$ that generates emotionally coherent visual content conditioned on textual descriptions $t \in \mathcal{T}$ and emotion specifications $e \in \mathcal{E}$.
+Given the limitations of existing emotion models revealed in our formative study (see supplementary material), we formulate immersive affective content generation as follows.
+Let $\mathcal{I}$ denote the space of natural images and $\mathcal{E}$ a rich emotion space capturing fine-grained expressions beyond traditional categorical or dimensional constraints.
+Our goal is to learn a mapping $G: \mathcal{T} \times \mathcal{E} \rightarrow \mathcal{I}$ that generates emotionally coherent visual content from textual descriptions $t \in \mathcal{T}$ and emotion specifications $e \in \mathcal{E}$.
+The key challenges include: (1)~constructing a flexible and semantically structured emotion space $\mathcal{E}$, (2)~achieving precise emotional conditioning without compromising content quality, and (3)~extending the generation process to panoramic, stylized, and multi-conditional scenarios for VR.